 In my working parents’ weeknight resource, Uncomplicated Kitchen, I share with my students a big fat list of 35 totally backup “pantry meals”.
-In fact, it’s a huge part of an entire section of the method dedicated to getting recipes ideas on backup… so you don’t have to turn to the takeout menu when you’re tired and rushed.
+In fact, it’s a huge part of an entire section of the method dedicated to getting recipe ideas on backup… so you don’t have to turn to the takeout menu when you’re tired and rushed.

 But even with that huge file of recipes, I still stumble upon MORE ways to clean out my cupboards with pantry meals made with minimal fuss and maximum flavor.

-And frankly, I absolutely love cooking pantry meals because it makes me feel like a forager, finding meals in the far reaches of my cupboards and returning to the family campfire victorious.
+And frankly, I absolutely love cooking pantry meals because it makes me feel like a forager, finding meals in the far reaches of my cupboards, and returning to the family campfire victorious.

 Or maybe that sense of victory only befalls to me?

-Whatever it is, I’ve assembled here a new list of 17 brand-spanking new Clean Out the Pantry Meal Ideas, in addition to the big, fat list my students get.
+Whatever it is, I’ve assembled here a new list of 17 brand-spanking-new Clean Out the Pantry Meal Ideas, in addition to the big, fat list my students get.

 I’ll start with a handful of pantry meal ideas from this very site that I adore, and then I’ll share what else I’ve found on the web.

-- Black Bean Meatballs from Percolate Kitchen One of my personal favorite meal ideas, these black bean meatballs can be tossed together with a few cans and an onion, plus an easy marinara of canned tomatoes and oregano.
+- Black Bean Meatballs from Percolate Kitchen One of my personal favorite pantry meal ideas, these black bean meatballs can be tossed together with a few cans and onion, plus an easy marinara of canned tomatoes and oregano.

-2. Chili Lime Tuna Salad Pita Pockets from Percolate Kitchen I make this easy salad with pre-flvaored tuna packets I get from SafeCatch, this incredible tasting canned tuna that’s 100% safe for pregnant women to eat.
+2. Chili Lime Tuna Salad Pita Pockets from Percolate Kitchen I make this easy salad with pre-flavored tuna packets I get from SafeCatch, this incredible tasting canned tuna that’s 100% safe for pregnant women to eat.
 Since I lived on tuna melts through at least one of my pregnancies, I can’t tell you how much this meant to me!
 I love making this salad for lunches throughout the week.